-Petrified Forest is starting to be known for the wide range of its archeological resources, too.
+Petrified Forest is becoming known for the wide range of its archeological resources, too.
 Clovis/Folsom sites (<7000 B.C.E.) with some of the earliest artifacts found in North America have been found at the park.
 A variety of Archaic (7000 B.C.E.–1500 B.C.E.) artifacts, too.

 While Basketmaker sites (1500 B.C.E.–750 B.C.E.) have been found in the pre-expansion park, the eastern expansion lands have been found to be rich with these sites that are known for their pithouse structures and pre-pottery or early pottery artifacts.
 There are early Basketmaker sites and late Basketmaker sites.
 There are also early and late Pueblo sites (750 B.C.E.–1600 C.E.), including some large ones of a hundred rooms or more, like Puerco Pueblo.